 Tom and David played in the trials later that year reaching the semis and gaining, for David, his first Camrose Cap.
 David says that he has learnt most of what he knows about the game from his partner Tom.
 David and Tom won the 2003/2004 Open Trials with John Armstrong and Danny Davies, thus earning the right to compete in the European Teams Championship and the World Team Olympiad.
 They were part of the team which narrowly losing to Italy in the final of the 2008 World Team Olympiad to capture the silver medal.

-David has since formed partnerships with Tony Forrester and David Bakhshi and has represented England with them numerous times in the European Championships (winning a bronze medal in 2014), Bermuda Bowl (finishing 4th in 2015 after two extremely narrow defeats in the semi-final and bronze medal play-off), and World Olympiad.
+David has since formed partnerships with Tony Forrester and David Bakhshi and has represented England with them numerous times in the European Championships (winning a bronze medal in 2014 - later upgraded to a silver medal following the disqualification of the winning Israeli team), Bermuda Bowl (finishing 4th in 2015 after two extremely narrow defeats in the semi-final and bronze medal play-off), and World Olympiad.
 His most recent international partner is Mike Bell, and they have played together in the 2016 and 2017 Camrose Trophy.

 In 2017 he was part of a team which won a bronze medal in the Transnational competition at the World Teams Championships.

-David has numerous domestic titles on his bridge CV, including victory in the Gold Cup three times, Premier League six times, and the 2016 and 2017 Spring Foursomes.
+David has numerous domestic titles on his bridge CV, including victory in the Gold Cup three times, Premier League seven times, and the 2016, 2017 and 2018 Spring Foursomes.
 He was the winner of the inaugural Player of the Year Championship for the 2014/15 season.